Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Lyubov Kostetska

 Lyubov Kostetska has been painting for 30 years.
-She has extensive experience in painting walls and massive paintings in Europe, she is fond of painting clothes in the national style.
+She has extensive experience in painting walls and massive paintings in Europe, and is fond of painting clothes in the national style.
 She believes that every artist has her own style.
-And the pictures she paints are painted with the soul.
-She likes to paint landscapes, Ukrainian nature and flowers the most.

 Yaroslav Kitynskyy